-Almost 10% of the entire U. S. population now has diabetes.
-That’s 30.3 million American.
-The rise has been most alarming among our nations youth, an unhealthy outcome of the rising trend of obesity among young people.
+Almost 10% of the entire U. S. population now has diabetes.* That’s 30.3 million Americans.
+The rise has been most alarming among our nation’s youth, an unhealthy outcome of the rising trend of obesity among young people.

 Sweet is not good for the feet

 Diabetes is a gateway condition that opens the door to a variety of other health problems, most notably cardiovascular disease.
 Unfortunately, you can’t cure diabetes, but you can manage the impact it has on your health.
 One area of particular concern is the health of your feet.

 “Excess sugar in the bloodstream increases the risk for atherosclerosis, which is plaque build up in the arteries,” said Dr. Aiman Bishara, GraceMed’s Podiatrist at our Helen Galloway Clinic.
 “This causes decreased blood flow which, in combination with metabolic and hormonal factors, can lead to nerve damage.
 Because the nerves in our feet are the farthest from our heart, they are the ones that diabetes attacks first and foremost.”

 Diabetic neuropathy is the name of this condition.
 Its symptoms are typically experienced as numbness or tingling in the feet, eventually leading to a loss of feeling.
 While that might sound like something you can live with, it’s actually the beginning of a new set of problems.